gruffymax/M21425_Gait_Analysis/README.md

 compensates for the mounting angle of the sensor once it is on the person's back.
 To perform the calibration:-

 1. Take X and Y axis measurements.
 Either single readings or an average.
+These values must be stored for use in step 4.
 2. Pass these readings to the get_calibration_angle() function.
+Save this angle value for use in step 4.
 3. Collect your data set.
 4. Each X or Y axis value needs to be passed into either get_corrected_x() or get_corrected_y().
 These return the corrected values using the angle